Fall Sports State Tournament Schedules and Results

 Saturday, Oct.
 16

-Championship — No. 2 Bloomington Cornerstone Christian Academy vs. Match 3 winner, 11 a.m.
+Championship — No. 2 Bloomington Cornerstone Christian Academy vs. No. 3 Normal University High, 11 a.m.

 ———